MaMpf-HD/erdbeere/README.md

 ### The logic engine

-The logic engine makes use of the SATSolver picosat with enabled trace generation.
+The logic engine makes use of the SATSolver [picosat](https://fmv.jku.at/picosat/) with enabled trace generation.
 The obtained results are then translated to human-readable proofs.

 ### The GUI

-The GUI is in the state of being developed.
+The GUI makes use of bootstrap.